 Born on September 11, 1965, Bashar al-Assad had no intention of entering political life, let alone becoming president of Syria.
 But a tragic death and a calculating father saw to it that he would.
-Though promising to be a transformational figure who would propel Syria into the 21st century, al-Assad failed, and has instead followed in the footsteps of his father, leading to demands for reform and responding with a violent crackdown on the people of Syria.
+Though promising to be a transformational figure who would propel Syria into the 21st century, al-Assad has instead followed in the footsteps of his father, leading to demands for reform and the launch of a deadly civil war.

 Born on September 11, 1965, Bashar Hafez al-Assad is the second son of former Syrian President Hafez al-Assad, and his wife, Anisa.
 Hafez had risen to power through the Syrian military and the minority Alawite political party to take control of Syria in 1970.
 With much of the military composed of fellow Alawite associates, he was able to integrate the military into his political regime, and ruled Syria with an iron fist for three decades.